 Cat suddenly won't use litter box

-female will be 2 in May, (got her when she was 6 wks. old) female has stopped using the litter box about 3
+I have two males and one female.
+The males are 6 and 4 years old.
+The female will be 2 in May (I got her when she was 6 weeks old).
+The female stopped using the litter box about 3 months ago.

-she used the litter box from the get go the day we
+She has never ever had a problem with sharing the box with the males.
+She used the litter box from the get go the day we got her!

 The longer these problems go on, the harder they are to deal with, and 3 months is a long time to not use the box.The fastest litter box retraining method is probably to confine the cat to one room.